 4.3.4.41 alternativeTBS-Indices-r12

-This field defines whether alternative TBS indices for ITBS 26 and 33 as specified in TS 36.213 [22] are supported by the UE which is capable of transmission mode 9 or 10.
+This field defines whether alternative TBS indices for ITBS 26 and 33 as specified in MFA TS 36.213 [22] are supported by the UE which is capable of transmission mode 9 or 10.
 Support of the alternative TBS index for ITBS 33 is applied for the UE supporting 256QAM in DL.

 4.3.4.42 codebook-HARQ-ACK-r13

-This field defines whether HARQ ACK codebook size based on the DAI-based solution and/or the number of configured CCs as specified in TS 36.213 [22] is supported by the UE.
+This field defines whether HARQ ACK codebook size based on the DAI-based solution and/or the number of configured CCs as specified in MFA TS 36.213 [22] is supported by the UE.
 For both solutions, it is mandatory for UEs of this release of the specification if carrier aggregation with more than 5 DL component carriers is supported.

 4.3.4.43 fdd-HARQ-TimingTDD-r13

-This field defines whether FDD HARQ timing for TDD SCell when configured with TDD PCell as specified in TS 36.213 [22] is supported by the UE.
+This field defines whether FDD HARQ timing for TDD SCell when configured with TDD PCell as specified in MFA TS 36.213 [22] is supported by the UE.

 4.3.4.44 maxNumberUpdatedCSI-Proc-r13

-This field defines the maximum number of CSI processes to be updated per UE for which aperiodic CSI is requested for CA with more than 5CCs as specified in TS 36.213 [22] which is supported by the UE.
+This field defines the maximum number of CSI processes to be updated per UE for which aperiodic CSI is requested for CA with more than 5CCs as specified in MFA TS 36.213 [22] which is supported by the UE.

 4.3.4.45 pucch-Format4-r13